cerner/terra-core/packages/terra-demographics-banner/docs/README.md

 ## Implementation Notes:

 The Demographics-Banner component must be composed inside the [Base][1] component with a locale in order for it to load the correct translation strings.
-These translation strings are used for the default Demographics-Banner title when the application does not specify a title for the Demographics-Banner.

 [1]: https://github.com/cerner/terra-core/tree/master/packages/terra-base/docs